lehoff/kairos/README.md

 This approach lends itself well to property based testing and unit testing.

-## Testing with chronos using EQC mocking
+## Testing with kairos using EQC mocking

-The approach is the same as with meck, the only things you need to change is the mocking of chronos.
+The approach is the same as with meck, the only things you need to change is the mocking of kairos.

 The most common way of using mocking with EQC is through the `eqc_component`, where you have to specify an `api_spec/1` function: